- Why learn to play guitar?

 Learn more about our guitar teachers:

 M.M.
-Jazz Studies, University of the Arts, Philadelphia (May 2020); B.M.
-Music Composition, Moravian College; Experienced educator, K-12 substitute teacher, & private music instructor focused on improvisation, traditional jazz, and gypsy jazz styles; owner, Keystone Sound Design; freelance composer for museum exhibits, television, & film; inventive guitarist leading several jazz ensembles & performing throughout Eastern PA.
+Jazz Studies, University of the Arts, Philadelphia; B.M.
+Music Composition, Moravian University; Experienced educator, K-12 substitute teacher, & private music instructor focused on improvisation, traditional jazz, and gypsy jazz styles; owner, Keystone Sound Design; freelance composer for museum exhibits, television, & film; inventive guitarist leading several jazz ensembles & performing throughout Eastern PA.
 Learn more.

 How much do guitar lessons cost?

-All guitar lessons start with a 30-minute interview or “trial” lesson, which costs $33 and must be paid in advance by credit or debit card.
-If you decide to enroll in lessons, we charge a $45 annual registration fee and your first month’s payment ($132 for weekly 30-minute lessons).
-We also have longer lessons available for intermediate and advanced students: 45-minute weekly lessons are $196 per month, and 60-minute weekly lessons are $260 per month.
-Your monthly lesson payment will be automatically processed on the 1st of each month.
-Need-based financial aid and merit-based scholarships are available for students age 18 and younger.
+All guitar lessons start with a 30-minute interview or “trial” lesson, which costs $35 and must be paid in advance by credit or debit card.
+If you decide to enroll in lessons, the $45 annual registration fee and your first month’s payment (pro-rated, if applicable) will be automatically charged to the payment method on file in our student portal, TeacherZone.
+Then your monthly lesson payment will be automatically processed on the 1st of each month.

 Do I qualify for financial aid?